HHachem001/Legal_Tech/README.md

 ## Acknowledgments

 - **Creator:** The Legal Draft website and the Legal Draft A.I.
-Bot Frontend was designed and created by Hashim Hachem.
+Frontend was designed and created by Hashim Hachem.

 - **Assistance:** Special thanks to GitHub Copilot for their assistance in the development process and for providing free access to the Copilot A.I.